North Carolina School Counselor Certification

 • Completed profile and application through the NCDPI Online Licensure System

-• Degree-dated official transcripts from all colleges/universities you have attended, including transfer credits that led to earned degree
+• Official transcripts showing degree conferral from all colleges and universities attended, including transfer credits that led to your earned degree

-• Proof of passing score for the School Counselor Exam (ETS Test Code 5422) or passing score for an equivalent exam approved by your current licensing state
+• Proof of passing score for the School Counselor Exam (ETS Test Code 5422) or passing score for an equivalent exam approved by NCDPI

 • A copy of your current, valid school counseling license

-• Completed Non-Teaching Experience Verification form(s) that validates experience directly related to your area of license
+• Completed Non-Teaching Experience Verification form(s) that validate experience directly related to your area of license

 • $100 out-of-state application fee, payable through the online licensure system